Paula Narváez: Presidential election of 2021

 In December 2020, a group of women and grassroots militants of the Socialist Party wrote a letter entitled Never Again Without Us, proposing Paula Narváez as presidential candidate for the Chilean elections of 2021 and demanding open and citizen primaries.
 To date, the letter has received more than a thousand signatures, exceeding the original expectations of its authors, and was signed by the former president Michelle Bachelet.
 Also in December, a group of citizens created the "CiudadnxsPorPaula" platform, expanding Paula Narváez's support base beyond the Socialist Party of Chile.

-On 13 January 2021, Narváez communicated on her Twitter account her decision to run as a presidential candidate for her party, writing: «From my dear Los Lagos Region, I thank all those who with their strength and conviction they have joined the initiative that he assumes a duty with Chile.
+On 13 January 2021, Narváez communicated on her Twitter account her decision to run as a presidential candidate for her party, writing:From my dear Los Lagos Region, I thank all those who with their strength and conviction they have joined the initiative that he assumes a duty with Chile.
 I have decided to put myself at the service of you and my country.
 I will run for the presidential candidacy in open and citizen primaries.
-In April 2021, Narváez received the support of several celebrities from the culture area, among them are; the actor and National Prize winner, Héctor Noguera, the actress Claudia Di Girolamo, the composer Isabel Parra, among many others.
+In April 2021, Narváez received the support of several celebrities from the culture area, including actor and National Prize winner, Héctor Noguera, actress Claudia Di Girolamo, composer Isabel Parra.